Article updated September 2019

 Myth 2: Ovulation occurs 14 days before your next period starts

-You may have heard that ovulation will occur 14 days before your next period is due and that this is therefore the best time to have sex to get pregnant.
-However, this advice relies on the assumption that the second phase of your menstrual cycle (the luteal phase) is 14 days long, and again this is NOT always the case.
+You may have heard that ovulation will occur 14 days before your next period is due and that this is the best time to get pregnant.
+However, this advice relies on the assumption that the second phase of your menstrual cycle (the luteal phase) is 14 days long.
+But again this is NOT always the case.

 The luteal phase of the menstrual cycle is the number of days between your day of ovulation and the start of your next period.
-It’s often considered to be exactly 14 days long, but in reality it varies from woman to woman, and ranges between 10 and 16 days in length.
+We’re often told that the luteal phase is exactly 14 days long.
+But in reality it varies in length from woman to woman.
+A normal luteal phase can be anywhere from 10 to 16 days long.

-So if you’re doing the maths to figure out when you normally ovulate, the length of your luteal phase needs to be taken into consideration.
-The easiest way to figure out the length of your luteal phase is by learning fertility awareness and charting your fertility.
-See below.
+So if you’re doing the maths to figure out when you ovulate, counting back 14 days from your expected next period doesn’t always work.
+If your luteal phase is longer or shorter than 14 days, your calculation is going to be wrong.
+The easiest way to figure out the length of your luteal phase is by learning fertility awareness and charting your fertility (see more on this below).

 Myth 3: Ovulation occurs mid-cycle

-This myth is based on the assumption that all women have a 28 day menstrual cycle and that we all ovulate on Day 14.
+Again, this myth is based on the assumption that all women have a 28 day menstrual cycle and that ovulation always occurs on Day 14.
 If this were the case, ovulation would indeed be mid-cycle.

 So if you had a menstrual cycle length of 35 days for example and you ovulated on Day 24, the description of ovulation being ‘mid-cycle’ is hardly appropriate!